Updated: Nov 11, 2022

 On California highways, people are injured and killed all too often.
-According to the California Active Transportation Safety Information Pages, there were 3,898 deaths and 27,823 injuries out of almost half a million police-reported traffic accidents in 2017.
-(CATSIP).
+According to the California Active Transportation Safety Information Pages (CATSIP), there were 3,898 deaths and 27,823 injuries out of almost half a million police-reported traffic accidents in 2017.
 Regardless of how much equipment is installed in cars to alert drivers of potential collisions and track blind spots, deaths, accidents, and property damage continues to occur when drivers are not paying attention.

 Car accidents can happen in a variety of circumstances.
 Some car accidents involve only one driver, while others involve hundreds of people, including pedestrians.
 The following are some of the most common forms of automobile accidents:

 If one car collides with the back end of another, this is known as a rear-end collision.
 Rear-end collisions happen when the first car accelerates suddenly enough that the vehicle behind it does not have enough time to apply the brakes and stop.
 Whiplash and herniation of the spine are common injuries in these types of collisions, with the rearmost passengers suffering the most serious injuries.
-With few exceptions, the driver of the vehicle that rear-ends another car is deemed at fault.
+With few exceptions, the vehicle's driver that rear-ends another car is deemed at fault.
 Accidents involving a truck rear-ending a vehicle can be devastating.

 When a vehicle tips over onto its side or roof, this is a form of a car accident.
-The fatality rate in these accidents is significantly higher than in any other form of a car accident.
+The fatality rate in these accidents is significantly higher than in any other form of car accident.
 Tripped and untripped rollover accidents are the two types of rollover accidents.

 The forces exerted by another entity, such as a curb or a collision with another car, trigger a tripped rollover.
 If a car is sliding sideways and collides with a curb, this is known as a tripped rollover crash.